-Regular employees who work in positions in aquatic programs, who are required to periodically re-certify their qualifications, shall be reimbursed such costs upon successful re-certification.
+- (i) Regular employees who work in positions in aquatic programs, who are required to periodically re-certify their qualifications, shall be reimbursed such costs upon successful re-certification. - Upon completion of their probationary period, Auxiliary employees who work in positions in aquatic programs, who are required to periodically recertify their qualifications, shall be reimbursed such costs upon successful re-certification.